 Why Reviews Matter

 Reviews are one of the most effective forms of user-generated content.
-Getting reviews on Google can help you do a lot more than crowdsource your clients or customers.
+Getting reviews on Google Business Profile (a.k.a.
+Google My Business) can help you do a lot more than crowdsource your clients or customers.
 Here are some of the reasons why it’s important to pay attention to Google reviews:

 Consumers Trust Google Reviews